Home Medicinal Chemistry Vitamins B Vitamins

 Vitamin B Complex Supplements

-Most B vitamins are found in various foods which we intake in our daily diet but we also use vitamin B supplements to maintain our good health.
+Most B vitamins are found in various foods which we intake in our daily diet.
+However, we also use vitamin B supplements to maintain our good health.
 Each individual B vitamin supplement is referred to a specific number or name such as B1 for thiamine, B2 for riboflavin, B3 for niacin, B5 for pantothenic acid, etc.

-All the B vitamins are water-soluble.
+All the B complex vitamins are the list of water-soluble vitamins that help to maintain our body.
 Therefore, they are dissolved in water and your body may not store them.

 The supplementation of vitamin B complex is a common way to increase the levels of B vitamins.
 Most energy drinks contain high amounts of B vitamins to boost the energy levels of your body.